dixitvansh007/Networking_Labs/README(05).md

 #### STEPS:

-•	Start the packet tracer file included (Lab-3 Start), and have a look at the configuration.
+•	Start the packet tracer file included (PKT - 2 Start), and have a look at the configuration.

 •	The switch has a class C network (192.168.100.0), which is going to be the network being used in this lab.